charkrios/AU-week1-ecdsa-node/readme.md

-Task completed without any extras due to not knowing how to properly code with react and node.
+Task completed without any extras.
 TRANSACTION_HISTORY and WALLETS_LIST would be great add-ons for this project, as they add a lot of valuable information for debugging purposes.

 ## ECDSA Node